stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/lies.png" width=400>
 </p>

 So how does this apply to the Coronavirus?
 As with most medical testing, **no test is 100% accurate** [[49](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3121570/)].
 Such is the case for COVID-19 testing.
+Our Matlab analysis can be found [here](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/matlab/Bayes_Theorem).

 According to the CDC "The CDC 2019-nCoV Real-Time RT-PCR Diagnostic Panel has been **designed to minimize the likelihood of false positive test results**." ...
 "A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen **above the limit of detection**.
 However, a negative result does not rule out COVID-19 and should not be used as the sole basis for treatment or patient management decisions." [[50](https://www.fda.gov/media/134920/download)]